-Learning Outcome: Micro-3: Discuss different types of market systems and the gains that can be

-- 4) If a commercial dairy farm wants to raise funds to purchase feeding troughs, it does so in the

-- A) output market.

-- B) product market.

-- C) factor market.

-- D) dairy products market.

-Learning Outcome: Micro-3: Discuss different types of market systems and the gains that can be

-- 5) The natural resources used in production are made available in the

-- A) goods and services market.

-- B) product market.

-- C) government market.

-- D) factor market.

-Learning Outcome: Micro-3: Discuss different types of market systems and the gains that can be

-- 6) When you purchase a new pair of jeans you do so in the

-- A) factor market.

-- B) input market.

-- C) product market.

-- D) resource market.

-Learning Outcome: Micro-3: Discuss different types of market systems and the gains that can be
+Learning Outcome: Micro-3: Discuss different types of market systems and the gains that can be made from trade.

-\neg CD1 .
-1 1 4 1 1 • 11 1 / 1 The resource income earned hw those who sunnly 10 called wages. ,, The resource meome came i by mose wiio suppry 13 carred wages.

-- A) labor

-- B) capital

-- C) natural resources

-- D) entrepreneurship
+4) If a commercial dairy farm wants to raise funds to purchase feeding troughs, it does so in the A) output market.
+B) product market.
+C) factor market.
+D) dairy products market.
+Answer: C Diff: 1 Page Ref: 55 Topic: Markets : Recurring Learning Outcome: Micro-3: Discuss different types of market systems and the gains that can be made from trade.
+AACSB: Analytical thinking Special Feature: None 5) The natural resources used in production are made available in the A) goods and services market.
+B) product market.
+C) government market.
+D) factor market.
+Answer: D Diff: 1 Page Ref: 55 Topic: Markets : Recurring Learning Outcome: Micro-3: Discuss different types of market systems and the gains that can be made from trade.
+AACSB: Analytical thinking Special Feature: None 6) When you purchase a new pair of jeans you do so in the A) factor market.
+B) input market.
+C) product market.
+D) resource market.
+Answer: C Diff: 1 Page Ref: 55 Topic: Markets : Recurring Learning Outcome: Micro-3: Discuss different types of market systems and the gains that can be made from trade.
+AACSB: Analytical thinking Special Feature: None 7) The resource income earned by those who supply is called wages.
+A) labor B) capital C) natural resources D) entrepreneurship Answer: A Diff: 1 Page Ref: 55

-Learning Outcome: Micro-3: Discuss different types of market systems and the gains that can be
+Learning Outcome: Micro-3: Discuss different types of market systems and the gains that can be made from trade.